 - Hire or contract for services of agricultural workers who receive compensation and do tasks such as harvesting, weeding or watering.

 - Operate a business or farm where pesticides are applied by handlers who receive compensation and do tasks related to mixing, loading, transferring or applying pesticides.
-Click HERE for complete list of handlers tasks.
+Click here for a complete list of handlers tasks.

 New!
 EPA has proposed changes for the Agricultural Worker Protection Standard.
 Click here to read "What is the Worker Protection Standard, and How has it Changed in 2016?"

-More information on the WPS Respirator Requirements & the Applicator Exclusion Zone (AEZ):
+More information on the Applicator Exclusion Zone (AEZ):